rlarudgh/rlarudgh/README.md

 ### Hello 👋  My name is Kyeong-Ho Kim.

 Hello 👋 I'm Kyeong-Ho Kim
-I am a Frontend & Cross-platform Developer dedicated to building user-centric applications.
+I am a Full-stack & cross-platform App Developer dedicated to building user-centric applications.
 I strive to stay ahead of the curve by embracing the latest development trends and continuously refining my craft.